-As the Britannica writes: “The Great Gatsby is the most profoundly American novel of its time; at its conclusion, Fitzgerald connects Gatsby’s dream, his ‘Platonic conception of himself,’ with the dream of the discoverers of America” (Britannica.com).
-Sometime around 1926, Fitzgerald began to gather with “The Lost Generation” (here we are again), and greatly admired Ernest Hemingway, who was relatively unknown at the time.
-While a great deal of creativity exploded from this group and an they all tried to do something different from the writing norm, many of the writers of “The Lost Generation” wrote about their own lives in their stories, albeit, somewhat loosely.
+Sometime around 1926, Fitzgerald began to gather with “The Lost Generation” of artists.
+In this time, he greatly admired Ernest Hemingway, who was a relatively unknown author at the time.
+A great deal of creativity exploded from this group, with many of the artists trying to do something different with the medium their medium.
+Additionally, many of the writers of “The Lost Generation” wrote about their own lives in their stories, albeit, somewhat loosely.

 Notable Works